RoBro92/fanbridge/README.md

   - `/` – homepage with status
   - `/health` – healthcheck endpoint
   - `/api/status` – JSON output with drive temperatures and recommended PWM values
+- Authentication with login, password change, and logout functionality.
+- CSRF protection and session handling for secure interactions.
+- Validation for fan curve inputs to ensure correct configurations.
+- Reset to defaults for config and fan curves.
+- Status and error surfacing via toasts and banners.
+- Mobile-friendly responsive UI for use on various devices.
+- Theme menu with dark/light toggle for user preference.
+- USB serial communication with Arduino/RP2040 including test integration.

 ## Usage